defund12/defund12.org/_emails/miami.md

   to dedicate 40% of the City’s operating budget (approximately $4 million per day) towards policing while thousands of citizens are homeless and many more lack access to essential services, including clean running water and necessary mental health resources.
+The divestment of police department funding can translate to contributions toward budget shortfalls impacted by COVID-19 and/or services for the homeless, youth development, and workforce development --- all of which crucial to commanities of color.
   Your budget is not a moral document, rather, let's spend taxpayer money that speaks to our values. \n\nPeople are marching in the streets because they know that these actions will result in a healthier, more just society.
 I am asking that city officials lobby the same amount of attention and effort towards finding sustainable, longterm change.